 Because the government is a big purchaser of shipping services, price fixing becomes an ideal whistleblower opportunity.
 The federal False Claims Act pays whistleblowers with inside information about fraud involving a government program or funds an award.
 The award is typically between 15% and 30% of what the government collects.
 Because the law provides for triple damages, whistleblower awards can become quite large.
 (Two of our whistleblower clients have received approximately $50 million each!)
 In this case, CSAV and two other shipping companies have paid over $136 million in fines.)

 It is probably too late to bring a whistleblower complaint against CSAV.
 We know that the government suspects other companies of price fixing, however.
 We also believe that this same behavior takes place in other industries too.

 Whistleblowers under the False Claims Act are protected against retaliation and can remain anonymous while the government investigates (sometimes longer).

 Need more information?
 Please contact us by phone or email.
 All inquiries are protected by the attorney – client privilege and kept confidential.
 The privilege remains even if you never hire us.
 If you are getting ready to blow the whistle on a powerful company, make sure you have experienced whistleblower lawyers at your side.
 Lawyers that are also not afraid of huge multinational corporations.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, visit our cornerstone content on antitrust whistleblower rewards.
+Ready to see if you qualify for a reward?
+Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 You can also download our free 11 step guide to blowing the whistle.
 No name or email address needed either!